pletzer/cohort_parallel/README.md

        5    7    6    5    8
        6    7    6    9    8
        7    7   10    9    8
-Elapsed time: 8.04 secs
+Elapsed time: 0.15 secs
-Speedup: 3.98x (best case would be 4)
+Speedup: 3.10x (best case would be 4)
 ```
 The table displays the steps (rows) and the corresponding tasks executed by each worker (columns).
 For instance, worker 0 executes tasks 0 (step = 0...3) and task 7 (steps 4...7).

-Each step takes 1 second to execute.
-Since there are NT * NA steps, the total execution time 8 * 4 = 32 in this case.
-The wall clock time is 8.04 secs, corresponding to a speedup of 32/8.04 = 3.98 for 4 processes.
+Each step takes 0.015 seconds to execute.
+Since there are NT * NA steps, the total execution time 8 * 4 * 0.015 = 0.48 secs in this case.
+The wall clock time is 0.15 secs, corresponding to a speedup of 0.48/0.15 = 3.2 for 4 processes.